libavg/libavg/sphinxdoc/events.rst

         Generated when a key is pressed or released.

+        .. py:attribute:: scancode

+            A value that represents the physical position of the key on the keyboard.
+            Independent of the keyboard language/layout.
+Read-only.

         .. py:attribute:: keycode

-            The keycode of the key according to US keyboard layout.
+            The keycode of the key according to the current keyboard layout.
 Read-only.

         .. py:attribute:: keystring